 Answer the 5th question plus 1 more from questions 1–4.
 Then reply to 1 classmate’s thread.

-- What is meant by (a) Zero-sum game? (b) Nonzero-sum game?
+- What is meant by the closed and open innovation models?
 Provide examples in your discussion.

 Save your time - order a paper!